chrsjnt/Me/README.md

 **Stoicism** will teach us how to keep our **composure** in times of difficulties.
 We don't need to react negatively to failures, but rather work with them for our improvement in the future.

-Realistically, problems are **unadvoidable**, thus we should react normally to them and find a solution instead.
+Realistically, problems are **unavoidable**, thus we should react normally to them and find a solution instead.

 ### **Here is a video about Stoicism:**